Why a Customer Loyalty Program Drives More Sales

 Now that you’ve seen how a customer loyalty program can truly generate more sales for your business, it’s time to see how to make one yourself.

-We’ll keep it simple with these 5 steps that will help you create an effective customer loyalty program that’s designed to keep customers coming back for the long haul.
+We’ll keep it simple with 5 steps to help you create an effective customer loyalty program that keeps customers coming back for the long haul.

 1. Set a clear goal for your customer loyalty program

-Goals and metrics are a key part of any marketing campaign.
+Goals and metrics are key to any marketing campaign.
 Your customer loyalty program is no different.

 Create a clear goal you want to achieve for your customer loyalty program.
 Is it to increase repeat purchases by 10%?
 Is it to get your first 1,000 sign-ups to the program?

-The goals you set for your customer loyalty program will influence the actions you take to put up and promote the program, so get very clear on what you want to achieve through this tactic.
+The goals you set for your customer loyalty program will influence the actions you take to launch and promote the program, so be very clear on what you want to achieve with this tactic.

 2. Solicit feedback from existing customers